-Deductions in this category are the lesser of $2,500 or the amount of interest you actually paid.
-This is a tax deduction that is phased out, meaning that the higher your income level is, the lower your tax deduction will be, and some taxpayers will not have the deduction at all.
+Deductions in this category are either the amount of interest you actually paid or $2,500, whichever is less.
+This is a tax deduction that is phased out, meaning that the higher your income level is, the lower your tax deduction will be, and some taxpayers will not be eligible for the deduction at all.

 You’ll find a worksheet in the Form 1040 instructions that you can use to calculate the deduction, which is posted to Schedule 1 of Form 1040.

 Additional income and adjustments to income (deductions) are posted to Schedule 1.
 The net dollar amount on Schedule 1 is posted to page 1 of Form 1040, and used to calculate AGI at the bottom of page 1.
 The next line item on the form is your standard deduction or itemized deduction.

 Taxpayers calculate itemized deductions on Schedule A of Form 1040 and then determine if the itemized deduction total is more than the standard deduction.
 While itemizing can be time consuming, it can result in thousands of dollars saved.

 If you itemize deductions and they’re more than the standard deduction, use the itemized deduction amount on your return.
 The deduction is subtracted from your AGI to calculate your taxable income.

 Here are five common deductions that can help you produce a higher itemized deduction total and lower your taxable income.